 What we like: Superlight with great organization and customization.

-What we don’t: Foam backpanel bunches up and design is low and wide.
+What we don’t: Foam backpanel bunches up; design is low and wide.

-The Gossamer Gear Mariposa has long been a favorite of thru-hikers, and for good reason.
-What sets it apart is how few compromises there are with this 1-pound 15.5-ounce bag (ours is 2 lb.
+The Gossamer Gear Mariposa has long been a favorite among thru-hikers, and for good reason.
+What sets it apart is how few compromises there are with this 2-pound-2.2-ounce bag (ours is 2 lb.
 3 oz. with a large frame and medium hipbelt).
 You get a total of seven external pockets—more than the Hyperlite or ULA above—which make it easy to distribute and organize your gear.
-And while brands like Hyperlite and Zpacks use Dyneema to cut weight, the Gossamer Gear’s tough Robic nylon (similar to the ULA’s but thinner) keeps cost in check and does a great job resisting punctures (downside: you’ll have to add your own waterproofing in the form of a pack cover or dry bags inside).
-Finally, Gossamer Gear offers great customization: the standard pack comes in three sizes, and you can order your hipbelt separately to nail that perfect fit.
+And while brands like Hyperlite and Zpacks use Dyneema to cut weight, the Gossamer Gear’s tough Robic nylon (similar to the ULA’s but thinner) keeps cost in check and does a great job resisting punctures (downside: You'll have to add your own waterproofing in the form of a pack cover or dry bags inside).
+Finally, Gossamer Gear offers great customization: The standard pack comes in three sizes, and you can order your hipbelt separately to nail that perfect fit.

 See the Gossamer Gear Mariposa 60